Accepted International Student Checklist

 Note: Only one online class (or up to three credits) per semester is allowed to count towards the full course of study requirement for an F-1 student.

-Annual vacations are taken in the summer semester except for the following program:
+Annual vacations are taken in the summer semester (confirm with your program office)

 Immigration regulations require international students on an F1-visa to maintain a full course of study.
 However, the OISS may authorize reduced enrollment for the following reasons: